Seth-Miller/12c-rac-docker/README.md

 /u01/app/12.1.0/grid/root.sh
 ```

-Exit the rac node container and create a new image of the RAC node container which will be used as the base of all of the RAC node containers.
+Exit the RAC node container and create a new image which will be used as the base of any additional RAC node containers.
 ```
 docker commit rac1 giinstalled
 ```